A

 Coming before the next to the last in a series.
 (AHD)

-antitheism (noun) sometimes anti-theism
+antitheism or anti-theism (noun)§

 Opposition to belief in the existence of a god or gods.
 (NOA)